guspan-tanadi/guspan-tanadi/README.md

 ### Hi 👋
 Welcome.

-Contributing here as well Wikimedia Project [Encyclopedia](https://en.wikipedia.org/wiki/Special:Contributions/Guspan_Tanadi).
+Contributing here as well [Wikimedia](http://xtools.wmcloud.org/globalcontribs/Guspan%20Tanadi).
 <!--
 **guspan-tanadi/guspan-tanadi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.